Dermal Fillers

 This will be obtained prior to any procedure.
 Financial cost will be given in writing in your Rejuvenation Management Plan.

-Where are dermal fillers used?
+Where are facial volumising treatments used?

-Dermal fillers are used to fill or replace the lost of volume in certain areas of the face.
+Facial volumising treatments are used to fill or replace the lost of volume in certain areas of the face.
 Facial volume loss occurs in the ageing process.

-Common areas for HA fillers are cheeks, followed by nasolabial folds, meilolabial folds, chin and lips.
+Common areas for HA treatments are cheeks, followed by nasolabial folds, meilolabial folds, chin and lips.
 HA fillers can last from 3 to 18 months depending on location and amount of product previously injected.
 They last longer in areas of low mobility and shorter in areas of greater movement.

-After the procedure you will be asked to apply an ice pack to the area for up to 10minutes every hour.
+After the procedure you will be asked to apply an ice pack to the area for up to 10 minutes every hour.
 In certain areas such as the lips you will be encouraged not to purse your lips or fold them on top of one another for up to 6 hours.

 The following day you will be advised to expect additional swelling as hydration occurs.
 This may result in some soreness.
 Bruising may occur up to 72 hours after the procedure.